-A student will not be subject to discipline for using physical force to the extent reasonably necessary to protect them self or another person against a third person's use of inappropriate physical force.
+A student will not be subject to discipline for using physical force to the extent reasonably necessary to protect themself or another person against a third person's use of inappropriate physical force.
 Verbal comments alone do not justify the use of physical force.
 In addition, a student will not be subject to discipline under this Code of Conduct for using force reasonably necessary to prevent theft or criminal damage to property.
 Decisions concerning whether the use of force is reasonable, and the extent of force necessary, shall be determined using the objective standpoint of a "reasonable person" standard.

-VI.
-CONDUCT VIOLATIONS SUBJECT TO DISCIPLINARY SANCTIONS
+SECTION VI: CONDUCT VIOLATIONS SUBJECT TO DISCIPLINARY SANCTIONS

 The disciplinary regulations set forth in this section are intended to give general notice of prohibited behavior.
 The regulations should be interpreted broadly and are not designed to define all forms of misconduct in exhaustive terms.
 Any student found to have engaged in or to have attempted to engage in prohibited behavior, whether done intentionally, knowingly, or recklessly, is subject to disciplinary action.
-The list of prohibited behavior below is intended to alert students to certain types of conduct which will not be permitted and is not an exhaustive list of all behaviors which may result in discipline under this Code.
-Note that academic misconduct may also result in discipline (See Section VIII).
+The list of prohibited behavior below is intended to alert students to certain types of conduct which will not be permitted and is not an exhaustive list of all behaviors which may result in discipline under this Code, up to and including dismissal.
+Likewise, respectful behavior and professional communication are expected of all Yavapai College students.
+Failure to treat faculty, fellow students, or others associated with the learning environment with respect may result in disciplinary action, up to and including dismissal from the College.